 A unique Sydney Catholic Schools support structure is in place to optimise learning for all students.
 High-quality inclusive education is provided for students with diverse learning profiles relating to: giftedness, speech, language, communication, vision, hearing, literacy acquisition and post-school pathways.
-Central and regional office diverse learning teams work with our classroom teachers to enhance their capacity to maximise learning outcomes for students.
+Central office diverse learning teams work with our classroom teachers to enhance their capacity to maximise learning outcomes for students.
 Specialists in these teams collaborate widely to consolidate an inclusive approach to learning.
 Each school also has dedicated learning support staff.

 Sydney Catholic schools provide reasonable adjustments to assist and support students with disability to successfully engage in learning.
 All Sydney Catholic schools engage in the annual Nationally Consistent Collection for School Students with Disability.
 Students with moderate intellectual disabilities and complex developmental needs may benefit from the educational program at Eileen O’Connor Catholic College Lewisham.